Kou-ding/Graph-Minor/README.md

 - Otherwise Ωij=0.
 Finally Graph minor Matrix:
 - M: M = Ω(transpose) * A * Ω
 Transpose of a matrix is the swapping of the i and j coordinate of each element or the swapping of the elements with regard to the diagonal.

 ### Matrix Market formfactor
 Matrix market matrices are usually comprised of:
 - Some general information at the start
-- a row listing the matrix dimensions and the count of all non-zero values
+- a row listing the matrix dimensions and the count of all non-zero values (number of non-zeros **nnz**)
 - subsequeant rows that follow the pattern: [row, column, value]
 >sometimes [value] is omitted

 Homework
 --------
 We are given the adjacency matrix (A) and the mapping vector (V) of a graph (G) and we are asked to produce the Graph minor of G using parallel computing.

 There will be 4 implementations:
 1. Pthreads